-- MetaTrader: Main offering is a FOREX Trading platform .
+- MetaTrader: The main offering is a FOREX Trading platform.
 These are custom scripts written in a proprietary language that can be used for automated trading.

 - QuantConnect: Supports coding in multiple languages.
 Currently provide access to US Equities and FOREX tick data, new libraries are being added.
-Supports high speed backtesting as it uses hundreds of servers in parallel.
+It supports high-speed backtesting as it uses hundreds of servers in parallel.

 Institutional Backtesting Software

 - Deltix: Supports equities, options, futures, currencies, baskets and custom synthetic instruments.
 Provides an open and flexible architecture which allows seamless and robust integration with multiple data feeds (e.g. Bloomberg, Thomson/Reuters etc.) Widely used by quant funds, proprietary trading firms etc. Not often utilized by retail traders as the software licenses are out of their budget.

 - Quanthouse: Like Deltix, Quanthouse is also mostly used by institutions due to high licensing costs.
 Provides an all-in-one solution for data collection, strategy development, historical backtesting and live execution across instruments and portfolios.